| About Misha Williams

 working in television and theatre, Williams has financed his own

+research to get to the heart of the mystery.
 He went to Mato Grosso in Amazonia and followed in

 Fawcett's own footsteps as well as investigating the false routes